IamAstyanax/simplesamlphp-docker/README.md

 ## How to build

-You will need a modern linux environment with docker and docker-compose installed.
+You will need a modern linux environment with git, docker, and docker-compose installed.

 Clone repository: